Wembley Stadium (1923): Literature

 Cecil Freeman Gregg's crime novel Tragedy at Wembley (Methuen, 1936) sees his detective character Inspector Cuthbert Higgins investigate a murder at the stadium.

 Cinema

 The 1948 Olympic Marathon and the 1923 Stadium feature in the South Korean war film My Way (2011), though the marathon is clearly filmed in Riga, rather than London, and the stadium standing in for Wembley has an anachronistic electronic scoreboard.

 The stadium also features in the 2001 mockumentary film Mike Bassett: England Manager.

 In the 2018 Queen biopic Bohemian Rhapsody, the stadium was digitally recreated for the Live Aid scene.
+This was also done in the 2026 Michael Jackson biopic Michael, for the scene where Jackson performs Bad on his Bad tour in 1988.

 Television

 John Betjeman is shown standing in the Stadium in his 1973 BBC film Metroland, though, as John Bale has pointed out in Anti-Sport Sentiments in Literature: Batting for the Opposition (Routledge, 2007), he shows no real interest in Wembley's sporting connections, either here or elsewhere.

 In Nigel Kneale's 1979 Quatermass, in which ancient stone circles turn out to be locations designed by aliens to harvest young humans, the Stadium is said to have been built on the site of a stone circle ("the Sacred Turf they call it", says Professor Quatermass, "I wonder what's underneath?")